-For obvious reasons, civilian aerospace is steeped in safety regulation.
-Long-standing international governing bodies mandate and oversee the specification, design, and implementation of civil avionics such that failure conditions that could lead to safety hazards are identifiable, assessed, and mitigated.
+For obvious reasons, civilian aerospace is steeped in safety regulations.
+Long-standing international governing bodies mandate and oversee the specification, design, and implementation of civil avionics such that failure conditions that could lead to safety hazards are identifiable, assessed and mitigated.

 During FuzzCon Europe 2021, Paul Butcher talked about considerations over why international aerospace regulatory bodies felt additional guidelines that combine aviation safety and security were needed in the form of an "Airworthiness Security Process".

 Paul Butcher on fuzz testing in international aerospace guidelines.

 Through the HICLASS UK research group, AdaCore has been developing security-focused software development tools that are aligned with the objectives stated within the avionics security standards.
 In addition, they have been developing further guidelines that describe how vulnerability identification and security assurance activities can be described within a Plan for Security Aspects of Certification.

 The number one priority with civilian air travel is human safety.
 Everything else is secondary and, while other factors, including security, are important, none of them will ever be placed before human safety.
 In this context, human safety is focused on any persons involved in the operation of the air vehicle (i.e., passengers, the flight crew, the ground crew, etc).